SFTtech/openage/doc/media/smx-files.md

 The commands are the same as in the SMP files except that their pixel data has to be read from the pixel data array.
-Data from the pixel data array has to be read sequentially, The first *Draw* command will start reading at index 0 of the pixel data array.
+Data from the pixel data array has to be read sequentially.
+The first *Draw* command will start reading at index 0 of the pixel data array.
 The next *Draw* command will continue reading where the previous command stopped.